IamRabin/ComputerVision/README.md

 # ComputerVision

-This repo contains project for the final assessment related to ComputerVision course.
+This repo contains project  related to ComputerVision course.